Missouri State Lady Bears basketball: 1992 Final Four

 In 1992, Missouri State as an 8-seed became the lowest women's seed at the time to make the Final Four.
 The Lady Bears beat Kansas 75–59, Iowa 61–60 in overtime, UCLA 83–57 and Ole Miss 94–71.
 They were defeated 84–72 by Western Kentucky in the National Semifinals.

 2001 Final Four

 In 2001 Missouri State earned a 5-seed in the West Region.
 The Lady Bears went to the Final Four in St. Louis after winning the West Region Missouri State defeated Toledo 89–71, Rutgers 60–53, Duke 81–71, and Washington 104–87.
 They were beaten in the National Semifinals by Purdue 81–64.

 NCAA Tournament appearances

+The Bears have made seventeen appearances in the NCAA Division I women's basketball tournament, with a combined record of 18–17.

+WBIT results

+The Bears have made two appearances in the Women's Basketball Invitation Tournament (WBIT), with a combined record of 1–2.

 AIAW Division II tournament results

 The Bears made one appearance in the AIAW National Division II basketball tournament, with a combined record of 0–1.

 Retired Numbers

-Missouri State has retired 3 numbers, which now hang in the rafters of the Lady Bear's home, JQH Arena.
+Missouri State has retired 4 numbers, which now hang in the rafters of the Lady Bear's home, Great Southern Bank Arena.
 Additionally, former head coach, Cheryl Burnett was honored with a retired jersey in recognition of her leadership of the Lady Bear's program.